eledot/Blitwizard/README-deps.txt

 *contains* (so enter the main folder in your archiver, then mark all the things inside, and extract those).

-You should get a verbose error later if you did this part wrong - so if you get errors about a "MISSING DEPENDENCY" which you provided, check back on this.
+If blitwizard cannot find a lib as STATIC library during compilation (so only as SHARED or not at all), you most likely did something wrong here and you should check back on this.